wrr/drop/README.md

 files with secrets are exposed, expose config files of other programs that you use when working with CLI.

-Drop is a high level sandboxing tool and its config is also high level and minimal.
-On systems following Linux/Unix filesystem organization and access control conventions, an empty Drop config is intended to create a secure sandbox.
-On such systems, the config settings make the sandbox more convenient to use, but not more secure.
-Unlike low level sandboxing/container building block tools, such as runc or bubblewrap, Drop is less flexible and doesn't allow to configure every aspect of the sandbox.
-For example, common filesystems are mounted in /proc, /dev, /sys, /var, /tmp and Drop doesn't allow to neither change these locations nor mount options.
-Similarly, Drop always creates separate mount/pid/ipc/cgroup/net/ namespaces and config doesn't allow to change this.
+Drop is a high level sandboxing tool with minimal configuration.
+On systems following standard Linux/Unix conventions, an empty Drop config creates a secure sandbox.
+Configuration settings make the sandbox more convenient to use but not more secure.

+Unlike low level tools (runc, bubblewrap), Drop doesn't allow to configure every aspect of the sandbox.
+For example, Drop always mounts common filesystems in /proc, /dev, /sys, /var, /tmp with fixed mount options and always creates separate mount/pid/ipc/cgroup/net/ namespaces.

 Drop does not aim to maximally restrict each sandboxed program with program specific profiles that, for example, restrict available system